 The markets for our products are highly competitive.
-Our competitors include a broad array of marketers of beauty and wellness products and pharmaceutical companies, many of which have longer operating histories and greater name recognition and financial resources than we do.
+Our competitors include a broad array of marketers of beauty and wellness products and pharmaceutical companies, such as L'Oréal, Clinique, Estée Lauder, Nature's Way, Avon Products and Mary Kay, many of which have longer operating histories and greater name recognition and financial resources than we do.
 We compete in these markets by emphasizing the innovation, value and premium quality of our products and the reach, convenience and customer servicing of our distribution system.